When I'm Alone (song)

-"When I'm Alone" is a single from Catching a Tiger, American folk rock singer Lissie's debut album.
+"When I'm Alone" is a song by American folk rock singer Lissie, released as the second single from her debut album, Catching a Tiger.
 The song was written in London with Jim Irvin and Julian Emery, who also collaborated with Lissie on the singles "In Sleep" and "Cuckoo".
-It was released on June 18, 2010 for digital download and serves as the debut single in the UK & Ireland.
+It was released on June 18, 2010, through digital download.
+The song reached number two in Norway also charted in Germany, Switzerland, and the United Kingdom.

-In December 2010 it was selected as iTunes UK's Song Of The Year.

-The song was also featured in the end credits of the 2014 comedy Dumb and Dumber To, starring Jim Carrey and Jeff Daniels and also in episode 5 of third season on Loudermilk tv series.